Going Beyond a Customer Data Platform (CDP)

 - musicMagpie prepared for the changes to third-party tracking by implementing Facebook Conversions API

 - Sofology acquired €300,000 worth of new leads in one month with Bloomreach Engagement by engaging customers who abandoned their carts.

-Those are just three of the countless examples of Bloomreach Engagement customers going above and beyond their goals thanks to the CDXP.
+Those are just three of the dozens of examples of Bloomreach Engagement customers going above and beyond their goals thanks to the platform.

 The Future is Bigger Than Just CDPs

 The growth of the CDP market over the past few years has inspired marketers to stop at no end to connect with customers compliantly.
 But the market has matured to a point where a standalone CDP just doesn't cut it anymore.
-The ticket to success in today's market is Bloomreach Engagement, our Customer Data and Experience Platform (CDXP) .
+The ticket to success in today's market is Bloomreach Engagement.

-The CDXP will allow you to provide the best possible experience to your customers, increase brand loyalty, and increase customer lifetime value across key segments.
-Schedule a personalized demo today to learn more about how our CDXP can help turn customer data into marketing magic.
+Bloomreach Engagement will allow you to provide the best possible experience to your customers, increase brand loyalty, and increase customer lifetime value across key segments.
+Schedule a personalized demo today to learn more about how we can help turn customer data into marketing magic.